 I used to juggle, and one of my juggling teachers said, “If you’re not dropping, you’re not learning.”
 That’s the gist.

 Meditation is a wonderful thing, but it’s not a silver bullet.
-Even if you do meditate every day, you’re still going to feel anxious, stressed, and sad sometimes.
-Occasionally I’ll find myself in a negativity spiral and think, “This isn’t fair!
+I still sometimes experienced anxiety, stress, and sadness; occasionally I’ll find myself in a negativity spiral and think, “This isn’t fair!
 I’m meditating every day!”
 (You can see I still have some room for improvement.)

 The point is, feelings like stress and anxiety are part of life.
 Meditation isn’t going to get rid of them.
 But it gives me the tools to recognize those feelings when they arise and deal with them in a healthy, constructive way.